zaRizk7/abide-demo/README.md

 Containerized Workflow for Multi-site Autism Classification on ABIDE
 ====================================================================

-This repository reproduces the study [1], which proposes a second-order functional connectivity measure called Tangent Pearson describing the ‘tangent correlation of correlation’ of brain region activity and explores the use of domain adaptation for integrating multi-site neuroimaging data including [ABIDE](https://doi.org/10.3389/fnhum.2013.00599).
+This repository reproduces the study [1], which proposes a second-order functional connectivity measure called Tangent Pearson describing the ‘tangent correlation of correlation’ of brain region activity and explores the use of domain adaptation for integrating multi-site neuroimaging data evaluated on the ABIDE [2] dataset for autism classification.

-It aims to simplify the original code from [1] using PyKale [2] and Nilearn [3], while also demonstrating the use of containers (e.g., Docker and Apptainer) to improve reproducibility and reusability of machine learning experiments.
+It aims to simplify the original code from [1] using PyKale [3] and Nilearn [4], while also demonstrating the use of containers (e.g., Docker and Apptainer) to improve reproducibility and reusability of machine learning experiments.

 # Instructions